linckosz/deezertest/README.md

                 "1":{
                     "id":1,
                     "md5":"54d40443deff03162a6ebb057c8380c8",
-                    "_attach":{    => We attach models together (it juts do nothing if not accepted by the API), it can be "_attach" or "_detach"
+                    "_attach":{    => We attach models together (it juts do nothing if not accepted by the API), it can be "_attach" or "_detach".
-                        "0":{    => Any string we want, it's just a key (unused on API) to store multiple objects "0":"song",    => The type of the model we want to attach/detach "1":5,    => The ID of the model we want to attach/detach "2":"e70ec532c5a4da739965216bfb733730"    => The MD5 of the model we want to attach/detach }
+                        "0":{    => Any string we want, it's just a key (unused on API) to store multiple objects.
+                            "0":"song",    => The type of the model we want to attach/detach.
+                            "1":5,    => The ID of the model we want to attach/detach.
+                            "2":"e70ec532c5a4da739965216bfb733730"    => The MD5 of the model we want to attach/detach.
+                        }
                     }
                 }